of the Russell Group universities included in the 2022 National Student Survey

-Optional modules are grouped into pathways so you can see how your choices lead to other modules in subsequent years.
+Option modules are grouped into pathways, which lead to more advanced modules in subsequent years.
 You don't have to take modules from just one pathway, and in some cases you will need to select from more than one.

-The first-year modules of your BSc in Mathematics will give you a firm foundation across all areas of mathematics.
-They'll also provide a platform for specialisation later in the degree.
+In Year 1, you'll study a number of core modules which will give you a firm foundation across all areas of mathematics.
+They provide a platform for specialisation later in the degree.

 This module will:

-The main focus of your final year is your individual project, which will make up one third of your credits.
+The main focus of your final year is your individual project.
+Alongside your project, you will choose from a range of option modules.